“Weed Species—easily the darkest, nastiest thing I’ve ever written”

-We are very humbled here at Read Horror to present – to you – an interview with one of the great masters of horror, Jack Ketchum.
+We are very humbled here at This Is Horror to present an interview with one of the great masters of horror, Jack Ketchum.

 How did your correspondence and mentoring with Robert Bloch begin and did he share much of his own experience as a member of the Lovecraft circle?